daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 **Is it free?**

 Yes!
 Nimue is completely free to use.
-GitHub Gists are also free for both public and private gists.
+GitHub private repositories are also free for all users.

 **Will it slow down my browser?**